University of Maryland Global Campus

-The University of Maryland Global Campus (UMGC, formerly University of Maryland University College) is a public university in Adelphi, Maryland.
-It is the largest of the University System of Maryland campuses.
-Established in 1947, UMGC focuses on online education in its classes and programs on campus in its Academic Center in Largo and at satellite campuses across the Washington–Baltimore metropolitan area, throughout Maryland, and across the world.
+The University of Maryland Global Campus (UMGC) is a public university in College Park, Maryland, United States, and the largest institution in the University System of Maryland.
+Established in 1947 as the College of Special and Continuation Studies of the University of Maryland, College Park, UMGC is dedicated to serving working adults, military service members, veteran and their families.
+UMGC offers online, hybrid, and face-to-face instruction at education centers across the Washington–Baltimore metropolitan area, throughout Maryland, and around the world.

-UMGC serves over 90,000 students worldwide and is one of the largest distance-learning institutions in the world.
-UMGC is open to all applicants for undergraduate programs, and is among the top 10 recipients of the federal G.I.
+UMGC is open to all applicants for undergraduate and graduate programs, and is among the top 10 recipients of the federal G.I.
 Bill benefits.
-The university offers 120 academic programs in instructor-led and online classes, including bachelor's, master's, and doctoral degrees, as well as undergraduate and graduate certificates.
+The university offers 135 academic programs in online, hybrid and face-to-face classes, including bachelor's, master's, and doctoral degrees, as well as undergraduate and graduate certificates.
 UMGC is accredited by the Middle States Commission on Higher Education.